djeada/Databases-Notes/notes/04_acid_properties_and_transactions/05_durability.md

 ## Examples

-### E-commerce Order Example
+### E-commerce Order Persistence

-1. In an online shopping scenario, a transaction may involve creating a new order record and updating inventory levels for the items purchased.
+- **Scenario**: A transaction creates a new order record and modifies inventory levels in an e-commerce platform.

-2. As soon as the transaction is committed, durability ensures that the order record and inventory updates are permanently stored in the database, even if the system crashes right after the commit.
+- **Durability in Action**: Even if a system crash occurs immediately after the transaction is committed, durability ensures that the order and inventory updates are permanently stored.

-3. When the system recovers, the committed order and inventory updates remain in the database, preserving data integrity and consistency.
+- **Post-Recovery**: The system, upon recovery, retains the committed order and inventory changes, maintaining data integrity.

-### Financial Transaction Example
+### Financial Transaction Safeguard

-1. In a financial system, a transaction might involve transferring funds between two accounts by debiting one account and crediting the other.
+- **Scenario**: A financial transaction transfers funds between two accounts.

-2. Durability ensures that once the transaction is committed, the changes made to both accounts are permanent and won't be lost, even in the event of a system failure.
+- **Durability in Action**: Durability ensures that the debiting and crediting actions are permanent and immune to system failures.

-3. When the system recovers, the results of the committed transaction are still present in the database, guaranteeing that no funds are lost or inaccurately accounted for.
+- **Post-Recovery**: The database, upon recovery, reflects the committed changes accurately, ensuring no loss or inconsistency in financial data.

 ## Techniques for Ensuring Durability

 ### Write-Ahead Logging (WAL)

-WAL is a method that guarantees durability by recording transaction logs to persistent storage before the actual data changes are written to the database.
-In the event of a system failure, the transaction logs can be replayed to recover the committed transactions.
+- **Description**: WAL ensures durability by persistently logging transactions before executing data changes.
+- **Working Principle**: Before changes are written to the database, the transaction logs are saved to persistent storage.
+In case of a failure, these logs can be replayed to recover the state.
+- **Applicability**: WAL is a common technique used in database systems like PostgreSQL and SQLite.

 ### Checkpoints

-Checkpoints consist of periodically transferring modified data from memory to disk, making sure that committed transactions are stored durably and minimizing the amount of data that needs to be recovered in case of a failure.
+- **Description**: Checkpoints involve periodically saving data from memory to disk.
+- **Working Principle**: By regularly storing committed transactions on disk, checkpoints minimize data recovery time post-failure.
+- **Applicability**: Checkpoints are a standard feature in many database systems.

 ### Replication

-Replication entails keeping multiple copies of data across various nodes or storage systems, which enhances durability and fault tolerance in case of a failure.
+- **Description**: Replication enhances durability by maintaining multiple copies of data across different nodes or storage systems.
+- **Working Principle**: By keeping redundant copies, the system ensures data availability and durability even when one node fails.
+- **Applicability**: Replication is commonly used in distributed databases like Cassandra and MongoDB.